sarah-amalia/sarahpage/src/pages/projects/faq.md

 ---
 title: FAQs | Help Center
-description: Structured FAQ documentation for CourseCorrect covering general questions, account access, features, pricing, privacy, and technical support.
+description: FAQs that might pop up on your head about this site
-tags: [ User Support, Information Architecture, Content Design ]
+tags: [  ]
-date: February 23, 2026
+date: April 6, 2026
-weight: 4
+weight: 10
 ---